6 Best Pickleball Paddles for Beginners

 Final Thoughts – Our Pickleball Paddle Recommendations

 Textured graphite surfaces and polypropylene honeycomb cores offer a mix of control and speed and are not very loud.
 This means you can play in your garden without annoying your neighbors.
-They also have an average of 5 stars on Amazon across 1,400 reviews which means you’ll almost certainly like how they perform.
+These rackets also have an average of 4.7 stars on Amazon across 2,300 reviews, so you’ll almost certainly like how they perform.

 Related: